Vincentho711/cuer_bmu/README.md

 <img src="./resources/cuer_logo_black_bg.jpg" alt="drawing" width="200"/>

 # Battery Management Unit (BMU)
 This repo contains the code for the BMU on Helia.
-It is broadly the same as the version in the [CUER Embedded BMU repo](https://github.com/CUER/Embedded/blob/master/BMU/main.cpp) with updated code compatible with mbedOS 6 and addition of printf for debugging purposes.
+It is broadly the same as the version in the [CUER Embedded BMU repo](https://github.com/CUER/Embedded/blob/master/BMU/main.cpp) with updated code compatible with mbedOS 6 and changes made to adapt to the current state of Helia.
 The BMU (located in the HV box) works in conjunction with the Pack Control Unit (PCU, located in the battery pack) to control the relays in the HV system of the car.

 ## Functionality
 Below is a high level diagram of Helia's HV system .